Decentralization of Information

 The result of transparency is more SMS data coming into the SMS database.
 Keeping employees engaged is a benefit of transparency within the SMS.

-Eliminate Dependencies with Extreme Prejudice
+Eliminate Dependencies With Extreme Prejudice

 Dependencies are the plague of the traditional safety program.
 Most SMS managers have been there.
 Not to be negative, but it is generally one manager who is unwilling to adapt to changes in:

-• Technology
+- Technology

-• Management
+- Management

-• SMS' risk management processes
+- SMS' risk management processes

-• Safety culture
+- Safety culture

-An all too common scenario is a highly experienced, old-school operational department head or manager that is unwilling to put any effort into adapting to new aviation SMS risk management processes, and would rather do things the “traditional way.”
+An all too common scenario is a highly experienced, old-school operational department head or manager who is unwilling to put any effort into adapting to new aviation SMS risk management processes, and would rather do things the “traditional way.”

 The "traditional way" is to "consider" safety reports and act on them if there is time and doesn't cost too much.
 This "traditional way" is also very loose with

-• documenting mitigating actions;
+- documenting mitigating actions;

-• following up in the future to validate the corrective and preventive actions; and
+- following up in the future to validate the corrective and preventive actions; and

-• sharing "lessons learned" to employees.
+- sharing "lessons learned" to employees.

 The "traditional way" is not to share information with employees, but to expect employees to report hazards.
 This one-way information flow damages the safety culture.